Tuesday, February 28, 2012

 d'oh!

-Pilot Mound's weekly newspaper, The Sentinel Courier, runs a column entitled "Down Memory Lane," featuring excerpts from past issues.
-In a recent (January 31, 2012) edition, a brief item dated January 31, 1952 reads, "Oil was discovered at Elrose, 90 miles south of Saskatoon.
+Mention of this news was again made in the Sentinel's "Down Memory Lane," column on January 31, 2012: "Oil was discovered at Elrose, 90 miles south of Saskatoon.
 It was a major natural gas find on land that once belonged to Pete Fraser of Pilot Mound."